pwilmart/Sea_lion_urine_SpC/README.md

 We see that the 1% PSM FDR cutoff resulted in a similar 1% protein FRD estimate.
 The protein FDR depends on the number of incorrect PSMs per sample, the effective database size, and the number of samples in the experiment.
 The PAW pipeline does not use ad hoc, untested, heuristic protein ranking functions.
 The protein FDR is a consequence of the number of incorrect PSMs being accepted.
 To make the protein list more or less strict, one would need to change the PSM score thresholds and redo the protein inference.

-The `PAW_results.py` script produces several output files:
+The `PAW_results.py` script produces several output and log files:

 File(s)|Count|Description
 ----|-----|-----------